List of L.A. Guns members

 L.A.
-Guns is an American hard rock band from Los Angeles, California.
-Formed in 1983, the group originally included guitarist Tracii Guns, lead vocalist Mike Jagosz, bassist Ole Beich and drummer Rob Gardner.
-The band has been through numerous lineup changes since its inception, and currently has two versions.
-Guns' version includes Tracii Guns, lead vocalist and former rhythm guitarist Phil Lewis (from 1987 to 1995, and since 1999), bassist Johnny Martin (since 2016), rhythm guitarist Ace Von Johnson (since 2018), Studio drummer Adam Hamilton (since 2020, formerly bassist from 2001 to 2007 and rhythm guitarist in 2018) and live drummer Shane Fitzgibbon (from 2016 to 2019, and since 2021).
-Riley's version includes drummer Steve Riley, bassist Kelly Nickels, lead guitarist Scotty Griffin and singer/rhythm guitarist Kurt Frohlich.
+Guns is an American glam metal band from Los Angeles, California.
+Formed in 1983 entitled Pyrrhus, the group originally included guitarist Tracii Guns, lead vocalist Mike Jagosz, bassist Dani Tull and drummer Rob Gardner.
+The group was soon renamed L.A.
+Guns after Tull was replaced by Ole Beich.

+The band has been through numerous lineup changes since its inception.
+The lineup currently includes Tracii Guns, lead vocalist Phil Lewis (from 1987 to 1995, and since 1999; also rhythm guitarist from 2003 to 2016), bassist Johnny Martin (since 2016), rhythm guitarist Ace Von Johnson (since 2018), Studio drummer Adam Hamilton (since 2020, formerly bassist from 2001 to 2007 and rhythm guitarist in 2018) and live drummer Shane Fitzgibbon (from 2016 to 2019, and since 2021).